pybamm-team/PyBaMM/INSTALL-LINUX.md

 ```

 #### Build the KLU wrapper
 We now have all the tools to build a shared library to interface to the KLU solver.
-Within you PyBaMM home directory build the required Makefile using
+Within your PyBaMM home directory build the required Makefile using
 ```
 cmake .
 ```